CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 ### `set_rate`
 !!! description "`MonetaryPolicy.set_rate(rate: uint256):`"

-    Function to set a new rate.
-Rate has to be smaller or equal to `MAX_RATE`.
+    Function to set a new rate0.
+New rate0 has to be less than or equal to `MAX_RATE (=43959106799)`.

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `rate` |  `uint256` | New Rate |

     !!! warning
-        This function can only be called by the `admin` of the contract.
+        This function can only be called by the `admin` of the contract, which is the CurveOwnershipAgent.
+Therefor it requires a DAO vote to change this parameter.

     ??? quote "Source code"